ipaqmaster/archPackager/README.md

 ### About

-This is a script I use to build AUR (And occasionally, official) packages for Archlinux including any AUR dependencies along the way.
-It takes advantage of docker for cleanbuilding and will take advantage of existing AUR dependency builds to save resources.
-By default this script uses all available cores for makepkg (`$(nproc)`)
+This is a collection of scripts I use to build AUR (And occasionally, official) packages for Archlinux including any AUR dependencies along the way.
+The main script takes advantage of docker for cleanbuilding and existing AUR dependency builds to save on resources.
+By default it uses all available cores for makepkg (`$(nproc)`)

-It's designed to be used with Jenkins, which exposes some variables regarding a job's name and path for making some assumptions.
-The script attempts to determine the name of the package, its intended build architecture and repository name from the `JOB_NAME` variable when called by Jenkins or set manually.
-The script assumes that the repository name comes before the architecture.
+The main script is designed to be used with Jenkins which exposes some variables regarding a job's name and path for making some assumptions.
+It attempts to figure out the package name, its intended build architecture and repository name from the `JOB_NAME` variable when called by Jenkins (or set manually).
+It also assumes that the repository name comes right before the architecture.

 An example jenkins job path: `JOB_NAME=Jenkins/myJobs/Repos/myRepo/x86_64/utilities/someProgram` will set the architecture to `x86_64` and repository name to `myRepo`.
 Without an exposed `PKGDEST` variable the script will assume `/repo` as the base directory. (`/repo/myRepo/x86_64/someProgram.pkg.tar.zst`).